 Pink oyster mushroom mycelium is incredibly vigorous.
 Initially it is finer in appearance and structure than white oyster.
 Pink oyster mycelium is slightly translucent and will turn more opaque as it matures.

 The mature spawn will often begin to turn pink within days of colonisation, this is indicative of it preparing to fruit.
-The maturing mycelium will produce yellow liquid metabolites which are a completely normal byproduct.
+The maturing mycelium may produce small amounts of a yellow liquid metabolite which is a normal by-product.

 Any primordia which has formed prematurely, or in-vitro can be removed prior to using the spawn as usual.